-By April 22nd all cooperators will be emailed a list of the varieties which will be tested and at what locations.
-In addition an experimental design for each crop type will be forwarded.
-Please do not change the experimental design without permission from Craig Linde.
+By April 19th all cooperators will be emailed a list of the varieties which will be tested and at what locations.
+In addition, an experimental design for each crop type will be forwarded.
+Please do not change the experimental design without permission from the MCVET coordinator.